 We talked in this week's show about very smart computers - including Watson, the supercomputer and Jeopardy! champion.
 Want a little taste of Watson in your own home?
-Gadget guru Ben Saren has some pointers on how the newest gadgets can spruce up your humble abode in this exclusive web extra.
+Gadget guru Ben Saren has some pointers on how the newest gadgets can spruce up your humble abode.